1ssb/mangroves/README.md

 # Mangrove Project

-### Pending---Phase 2: Passing index dictionary to CUDA.

-### Pending---Phase 3: Push to Release
+### Pending---Phase 3: Rewrite Final Documentation

-## Mangrove: Dynamic Data Management Engine for Advanced AI Applications
+# Mangrove: Dynamic Data Management Engine for Advanced AI Applications

 Unlock a new paradigm of data management with Mangrove—a high-density, multi-dimensional data structure engineered to streamline variable handling across various depths and types.
 Explore example use-cases in `main.py`.